SRGBmods/qmk-8051/readme.md

   So, my script above just removes the BIT_BANK byte in the USB interrupt assembly code, Re-assemble then Link.
 Haven't seen a problem so far :crossed_fingers:.

 - Use struct/union as function return type break the returned variable's value.
 I think it's a compiler bug of v4.3.x, not sure about 4.4.0.
-  Compiler bug, sound crazy.
-But, SDCC have just added support for using struct/union as function param/return type in recent version v4.3.0.
+  Or maybe some big struct/union are causing stack overflow.
-  I have encounter another similar bug at v4.3.0 but dissapeared in v4.3.6.
+  I have encounter another similar problem at v4.3.0 but dissapeared in v4.3.6.
 Using struct/union as function param corrupts the passed variable's value.

 - SDCC does not support compound literal. `struct report_t report = {.a ={0}, .b ={0}};` is supported.
 But `struct report_t report = {struct report_t}{0};` is not.
   It's strange, it's a standard C syntax, but SDCC does not support.

-- GCC specific features, not supported by SDCC, obviously. typeof, __attribute,...
+- Many GCC specific features are not supported by SDCC, obviously.
+Like `typeof`, `__attribute`,...
 But most cumbersome is `switch` `case LOW ...
 HIGH:`, converting all of them to `if` `else` is time consuming.
-  Luckily, many other GCC syntax are supported by SDCC lately, like `#pragma once`, `__COUNTER__`, `__has_include_next`,...
+  Luckily, SDCC does add support for many other GCC syntax recently, like `#pragma once`, `__COUNTER__`, `__has_include_next`,...

+# Some notes about MCS51's Memory model

-## Mesozoic Era Memory model of MCS51
+## A Mesozoic Era Memory model

+- MCS51 was developed in the 80s, when memory usage is just Bytes, kBytes of memories is just mind blowing big.
+As the result, MCS51 have two RAM area, one SFR area and one CODE area:
+  CODE - use 16bit address.
+  xRAM - use 16bit address(max *64kB* theorically, but usually *< 8kB*).
+  iRAM - use **8 bit** address(256Bytes).
+  SFR  - use **8 bit** address.
+Though use the same address space as upper half 128B of iRAM, iRAM and SFR are not the same.
+They are completely different, physically separated.
+More on that later.
+  Data exchange between iRAM and Registers can be direct or indirect.
+  Data exchange between xRAM and Registers can only be perform indirectly though the tiny DPTR register.
+  xRAM is slow, but big.
+  iRAM is fast, but tiny.
+  Even worse, only lowwer 128B of iRAM can be access directly/indirectly by `mov Rn,Rn` or `mov Rn,@Ri` instructions.
+  At upper 128B of iRAM:
+    - Indirect access gives you the iRAM normally.
+    - Direct access gives you the SFR, not the iRAM.

 | Memory Space  | Size                                 | Access method |Pointer size|
 | -----------   | -----------                          |----------     |  --------- |